anmehta4/Konami-Code-Detector/README.md

-# Konami-Code-Detector
+## Konami-Code-Detector

-2. Problem Overview
+# Problem Overview

-This codeutilizes the GPIO, ADC, and Timer peripherals found on the MSP432 Launchpad.
+This code utilizes the GPIO, ADC, and Timer peripherals found on the MSP432 Launchpad.
 The table below indicates which input devices on the MKII development platform will be used to input each stage of the Konami code.
 Konami Sequence	↑	  ↑	 ↓	 ↓	 ←	 →	 ←	 →	 B	 A	 START
 Input Device	JOY	JOY	JOY	JOY	JOY	JOY	JOY	JOY	S1	S2	JOY DOWN

-Konami Code Detection
+# Konami Code Detection
 Prior to the user pressing a button or moving the joystick, the application will turn the Launchpad’s tri-color LED off.
 When the user presses a button or moves the joystick, the blue LED is turned on to signify that user input has been detected After the user enters 11 different input events, the application will either turn on the red LED (invalid Konami code) or the green LED (valid Konami code) of the tri-color LED (be sure to turn the blue LED off).